Bareflank/hypervisor/scripts/docs/build_instructions.md

    | - hypervisor
 ```

-Bareflank uses CMake (version 3.6+) to build VMM components, dependencies, and
+Bareflank uses CMake (VERSION 3.7+) to build VMM components, dependencies, and
 Bareflank extension projects.
 In general, CMake requires that you create a
 separate build directory for each build you would like to perform.
 Build directories can be located anywhere, but we suggest keeping them